 What happens in the brain to produce these visible benefits?
 Researchers at the University of Southern California looked at the brains of mice that had exercised under conditions parallel to a human treadmill and discovered that:

-- Exercising did not affect the amount of A chemical messenger (neurotransmitter) that regulates movement and emotions. in the brain, but the mice that exercised the brain cells were using dopamine more efficiently.
+- Exercising did not affect the amount of dopamine in the brain, but the mice that exercised the brain cells were using dopamine more efficiently.

-- Exercise improves efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking..
+- Exercise improves efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and basal ganglia.

 Scientists at University of Pittsburgh found that in animal models, exercise induces and increases the beneficial neurotrophic factors, particularly GDNF (glial-derived neurotrophic factor), which reduces the vulnerability of dopamine neurons to damage.